-As we saw in our example basic litigation decision, Plans provide a way for lawyers and clients to make sense of difficult litigation decisions.
+As we saw in our example basic litigation decision, plans provide a way for lawyers and clients to make sense of complex litigation strategies.

 Plans are built by arranging cards containing predicted events in chronological order from left to right.